tersoy/Blind-Roller-Code-Folder/README.md

 -I used PLA for cover and used ABS for gear system.
 -I will be sharing STL files and NODEMCU codes on this page.

+Structure changed:
+- I used TB6600 instead of TMC2209,2208,DRV8825,A4898,TMC2130  because of the torq needs of the load.

+Power usage reducing and electricty outage caution.
+-Added Selenoid Coil to stop motor gear physically to reduce

+Next Plans:
+- I will add current controller to the ESP8266
+-I will add temperature control device one for Selenoid Coil one for ESP8266 to stop overheating risk.
+-